satvikb/EloTracker/README.md

 # Elo Tracker
-Bot to show Valorant elo
+Discord bot to track Valorant matches and elo over time.
+Offers comprehensive graphs and statistics for matches played.